hwdsl2/docker-ipsec-vpn-server/README.md

 ## Install Docker

-First, [install and run Docker](https://docs.docker.com/engine/install/) on your Linux server.
-Advanced users can also use [Podman](https://podman.io) instead of Docker to run this image, after [creating an alias](https://podman.io/whatis.html) for `docker`.
+First, [install Docker](https://docs.docker.com/engine/install/) on your Linux server.
+Alternatively, you may also use [Podman](https://podman.io) to run this image, after [creating an alias](https://podman.io/whatis.html) for `docker`.

-Advanced users can also use this image on macOS with [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/).
-Note that before using IPsec/L2TP mode, you may need to restart the Docker container once with `docker restart ipsec-vpn-server`.
+Advanced users can also use this image on macOS with [Docker for Mac](https://docs.docker.com/docker-for-mac/).
+Before using IPsec/L2TP mode, restart the Docker container once with `docker restart ipsec-vpn-server`.
 This image does NOT support Docker for Windows.

 ## Download